DHCEPEDA/beetagged-linkedin-import/FINAL-DEPLOYMENT-FILES.md

   "main": "index.js",
   "scripts": {
     "start": "node index.js",
-    "heroku-postbuild": "echo 'No build step required - using static files'" },
+    "build:dev": "echo 'Build dev command available but not used in production'", "heroku-postbuild": "echo 'No build step required - using static files'" },
   "engines": {